SenthilNayagan/senthilnayagan.net/src/_posts/tech/programming/rust/closure/2024-06-16-introduction-to-rust-closure/index.md

 ---
-title: Introduction to Closure in Rust
+title: Unlocking the Magic of Closures in Rust
 description: A closure is a programming construct that allows a function to capture and reference variables and parameters from its surrounding lexical scope.
 Closures offer many benefits and are a key part of the language's expressive and flexible features.
 keywords: [closure, rust]
 categories: [closure, rust]